tukkek/falling-maps/README.md

 ## Extensibility

-The library classes can be extended to either change their generation or add custom behavior.
+The library classes can be extended to either change the generation or add custom behavior.
 For example: to add extra steps  to your liking after `MapGeneration` is over; or to add your own functionality for `Room`s to be used client-side for your own convenience.